More of the night he came home.Halloween II

 - Accidental Aiming Skills: During the climax, panicing Laurie manages to shoot both Michael's eyes out.

-- Artistic License - Linguistics: Samhain is pronounced incorrectly in the film (The M is silent).
+- Artistic License - Linguistics: Samhain is pronounced incorrectly in the film (It's properly pronounced sow-an).

 - Asshole Victim: Budd, the local Jerkass of the Hospital Staff.